japgolly/scalajs-react/doc/HOOKS.md

 # Design

+// TODO REWRITE
+...
+Alternatively, you can use builder-style (link) which provides extra safety while being more verbose.
+...

+// TODO REWRITE

 One of the core goals of scalajs-react is that if your code compiles, it will work as expected at runtime.
 As a consequence, most translation of React JS looks different in scalajs-react specifically because we want to turn runtime